 - Security: An SSL certificate that secures the website as well as gives some kind of guarantee for the visitors that their transaction online is secure and their transactional information is safe.

-- Media & Co: Store and Asset Management is probably one of the most important things that need to be existent for any online store owner.
+- Media & Co: Store and Digital Asset Management is probably one of the most important things that need to be existent for any online store owner.
 This includes:

 – Dashboard with top reports